dfletcher/drupal-devcontainer/README.md

 `./features` Configuration via Features that should be applied to all environments (dev, qa, staging, production etc).
 All feature modules in this directory will be automatically enabled on container build.
 When generating features from development environment, specify output directory `/var/www/html/web/modules/custom_features`.

 `./ENV` Environment variables file.
+In here you can specify your site name, local admin credentials, modules that should be enabled at installation time, etc.

 `./.composer.json` Project composer file.
+This repository contains a default composer.json.
+It can be extended / modified for your website project and through [forks](#create-an-extended-drupal-devcontainer-for-reuse) of this project.

 `./.base` This directory can contain modules, themes, features that are not the primary target of the current website.
 It is meant to create reusable distributions based on forks of Drupal Devcontainer.
 TODO: examples e.g. commerce focused setup.

-`./.devcontainer/` Contains VSCode development files.
-Only needs changes if you intend to modify the development stack (Ubuntu, Apache, PHP, MariaDB, Memcached).
+`./.devcontainer, ./.vscode` These contain VSCode development files.
+Only needs changes if you intend to modify the development stack (Ubuntu, Apache, PHP, MariaDB, Memcached) or installation procedures.

 ### Supported workflows:
  - [Start a project](#start-a-project)